odysseyalive/jstack/templates/README.md

 ## Usage

-Deploy a template using the JarvisJR Stack CLI:
+Deploy a template using the jstack CLI:

 ```bash
 # Deploy with template